f-ras-42Course/.github/profile/README.md

 - **[-INDEX-](https://github.com/f-ras-42Course/-INDEX-)**: 📌 Start here to get a comprehensive overview of all the projects in the curriculum, presented in the recommended order.

-- **[webserv](https://github.com/f-ras-42Course/webserv)**: 🌐 A project focused on building a simple HTTP web server from scratch in C++.
+- **[webserv](https://github.com/f-ras-42Course/webserv)** _(work-in-progress)_: 🌐 A project focused on building a simple HTTP web server from scratch in C++.
 It handles client requests, parses configurations, manages sockets, and supports features like CGI execution and concurrent connections, mimicking the behavior of servers like Nginx or Apache.

 - **[Minishell](https://github.com/f-ras-42Course/minishell)**: 🖥️ A minimalistic UNIX shell implementation in C that supports command execution, pipes, redirections, environment variables, and signal handling.
 This project replicates key features of Bash, reinforcing understanding of system calls and process management.